 Change from personal to business use.

-If you converted your vehicle during the year from personal to business use (or vice versa) and you don't have mileage records for the time before the change to business use, enter the total number of miles driven after the change to business use.
+If you converted your vehicle during the year from personal to business use (or vice versa) and you do not have mileage records for the time before the change to business use, enter the total number of miles driven after the change to business use.

 Line 13.
-Don't include commuting miles on this Line; commuting miles aren't considered business miles.
+Do not include commuting miles on this line; commuting miles are not considered business miles.
 See the Line 15 instructions for the definition of commuting.